VillePuisto/ProjectFeedback/README.md

 # ProjectFeedback
-This was my home assignment for a summerjob.
+This was my home assignment for a summer job.

 This web application was made with ASP.NET(C#).
 Database is SQL server.